m-g-k/EventLogMonitor/README.md

 `Machine: mgk-PC3.
 Log: Application.
 Source: iBtSiva.
 Win32Msg: The system cannot find the path specified.
 (3).`<br>

-Of coourse the exact message shown will reflect the actual event ID.
+Of course the exact message shown will reflect the actual event ID.
 This allows you to see the same information in EventLogMonitor that you do in the Event Viewer.

 ## Viewing the Security log
 The `Security` log can be viewed like any other log by specifing it's name with the `-l` option:<br>